MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AzureDataExplorer.md

 * Your data set is small.
 * You don't need near real-time data.
-* Your data is already aggregated or you perform aggregation in Kusto
+* Your data is already aggregated or you perform aggregation in Kusto.

 Use DirectQuery mode when: